 |Gite L'Ecurie||Self Catering||Saturday||3||9||3||2 Z-Beds also available at additional charge|

 Gite L'Ecurie is a barn conversion officially rated as 3* by the French Tourist Board.
 The main living room is large and benefits from a wood burning stove.
 The furnishings are comfortable and there is a tv with UK satellite channels and a dvd player.
-High speed wi-fi is provided for free both within the gite and around the pool.
+High speed wi-fi is provided for free both within the gite and around the shared pool.
 The kitchen is fully-equipped and has a cooker with oven, microwave, fridge and dishwasher.
 There is a separate dining room and gamesroom with a pool/snooker table.

 The 3 spacious bedrooms can accommodate 8 people.
 Bedroom one has a double bed (can also be configured as a twin), bedroom 2 has a double bed (can also be configured as a twin) plus an adult-sized bunkbed, bedroom 3 has a double bed (that can also be configured as a twin) plus a further single bed.
 There are 3 bathrooms, each with a shower, basin and toilet (en suite to bedrooms 2 and 3.
 The private bathroom for bedroom 1 has a sunken bath with shower).

 Bed linen, bath and kitchen towels are included in the price.
 Pool towels can be hired.